gentoo-mirror/vimproved/README.md

     - milc: **[uniq]** Opinionated Batteries-Included Python 3 CLI Framework
     - spinners: **[uniq]** Spinners for terminals
 - dev-qt/
+    - qtbase: **[from gentoo, wayland added to platform required use]** The GUI module and platform plugins for the Qt5 framework
     - qtgui: **[from gentoo PR 30740]** The GUI module and platform plugins for the Qt5 framework
 - dev-util/
     - lua-language-server: **[from GURU, fixed build with libc++]** Lua language server